updated

 As well as the river on my land, there are three 'river beaches' all within 5km distance.
 There are two small villages with local amenities, both 3kms away.
 For horse lovers, we collect manure from a friend's stable twice a week, where you can spend time around five beautiful horses and a pony.
 We'll also do a fortnightly trip to the city for Monday's market.
 The Garduhna and Estrella mountain ranges are to the north, about an hour drive away.
 The historic village of Monsanto and the Spanish border are a little bit further.

-There will be daily yoga practice which is orientated towards increasing our inner fire during winter.
+There is the option to watch a movie on the solar powered cinema, campfire (in winter) and yoga practices.
 Plus, if you wish to have a traditional and professional Thai massage, you can book one with me.

 • A little more information